Neehan/book-template/README.md

 c+d
 ```

-`\[a+b\]` is considered a separate paragraph. consequently, there is some extra space between first line and a+b.
+`\[a+b\]` is considered a separate paragraph.
+Consequently, there is some extra space between first line and a+b.
 It is quite noticable and rather assymetric.
 This is different from "vanilla" LaTeX where the output would have been

 ```
 blah blah blah